tdthuy-995/SQL_Rockbuster_Stealth/README.md

 Rockbuster Stealth LLC is a fictional movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in 2020 in order to stay competitive.

+I used several queries and JOINs to solve the tasks given to me and even compared the efficiency of subqueries vs CTE.

 ### Data/ Source
 dvdrental.tar provided by CareerFoundry